aishwarya-codespace/cafe-sales-dashboard/README.md

 ## Key Insights

-- Coffee and sandwiches are the top-selling items
+- Salad and Juice are the top-selling items
 - Card payments are more popular than cash
 - Takeaway orders are increasing